DataDog/documentation/content/en/tracing/troubleshooting/tracer_debug_logs.md

 {{< programming-lang lang="php" >}}

-To enable debug mode for the Datadog PHP Tracer, set the environment variable `DD_TRACE_DEBUG=true`.
+To enable debug mode for the Datadog PHP APM SDK, set the environment variable `DD_TRACE_DEBUG=true`.
 See the PHP [configuration docs][1] for details about how and when this environment variable value should be set in order to be properly handled by the tracer.

 There are two options to route debug APM SDK logs to a file.